 Archery Trap Shoot at a flying disc using a bow and arrow.
 Targets are hard to hit but you'll have fun - hit or miss.
 Battleship Rifle Take aim at a squadron of battleships and try to sink them all.
+Carnival Shoot Stop by the Archery Range for a fun filled afternoon of carnival style games.
+No clowns or gimmicks.
+Tokens are not required.
 Clout Archers compete to land arrows closest to a far off flag.
 Participation counts toward the All Camp Challenge.
-Marksmanship Tournaments 'ksmanship Tournaments This tournament is at both the archery and rifle ranges.
-If 5 Scouts from the use shoot, this will qualify for the All Camp Challenge.
-Open Archery Open Archery Enjoy the warm summer sun at our archery range as you pull back, take aim and fire at the target.
+Long Range Archery For experienced archers, take the "Long Shot" at targets at varying distances.
+Hone your skills to become a great archer.
+Marksmanship Tournaments This tournament is at both the archery and rifle ranges.
+If 5 Scouts from the unit shoot, this will qualify for the All Camp Challenge.
+Open Archery Enjoy the warm summer sun at our archery range as you pull back, take aim, and fire at the target.
 Open Rifle Head up to our .22 caliber range and practice your marksmanship skills.
-3D Archery 3D Archery Tired of regular archery?
-Come try this hunting simulation where you can sho at animal-shaped targets at stations in the woods.
-Tic Tac Toe Archery Try to be the first to get three in a row in this archery version of the game.
+3D Archery Tired of regular archery?
+Come try this hunting simulation where you can shoot at animal-shaped targets at stations in the woods.